dzango/TwigTruncateExtension/README.md

 Compatibility with other filters or syntax
 ------------------------------------------

-The filter is fully compatible with the markdown syntax, as well as with the `raw` filter.
-Assuming your app has enabled a `markdown` twig filter for parsing markdown, the following is fully supported:
+Because the `truncate` filter preserves HTML markup, it is perfectly aboe to handle rendered markdown content, as well as "raw" content (as rendered by the `raw` filter).
+For example, assuming your app has enabled a `markdown` twig filter for parsing markdown content, the following is fully supported:

 ```twig
 {{ "some ... very ... long ... markdown text"|markdown|raw|truncate }}